Jason has been an online writer for over 12 years. His articles focus on everything from philosophy to delicious recipes.

 Wind over Water

-Be like a warm spring wind which blows gently but with great persistence over the winter ice, gradually melting it and allowing the river to flow freely again.
+Be like a warm spring wind that blows gently but with great persistence over the winter ice, gradually melting it and allowing the river to flow freely again.

 Water over Lake